modrunner/discord-bot/README.md

 ## Contributing
 ![GitHub last commit](https://img.shields.io/github/last-commit/beans-squared/modrunner-bot?style=for-the-badge)

 Any contributions, big or small, are welcome!
-To get started:
+To get started ensure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed.

 1. Fork the repository to your own GitHub account by using the `Fork` button in the top right (you will need your own GitHub account for this, obviously).
 2. Clone the fork to your local machine and open it in your editor or IDE of choice.
 Visual Studio Code is a great choice.
+3. Install the required dependencies by running `npm install` in your console.
-3. Make any desired changes to the code and save it.
+4. Make any desired changes to the code and save it.
-4. To test your changes, you will need your own Discord bot client application, as well as a couple of `.json` files that are not included with the repository by default due to security reasons.
+5. To test your changes, you will need your own Discord bot client application, as well as a couple of `.json` files that are not included with the repository by default due to security reasons.
     1. Log into the [Discord Developer Portal](https://discord.com/developers).
     2. Create a new application.
 Give a name like `Testing Bot`.
     3. Head to the `Bot` tab and click `Add Bot`.